-What is a net promoter score (NPS) and what does it actually measure?
+What is net promoter score (NPS) and what does it measure?

-NPS is a good tool to help you calculate the quality of your customer experience based on whether or not your existing customers are likely to recommend your business to someone else.
+Net promoter score (NPS) is a metric to calculate the quality of your customer experience across every channel based on whether or not your existing customers are likely to recommend your business to someone else.

 The net promoter score for your business is important because it is a direct reflection of how well your business satisfies your customers.
 It also shows the number of promoters you are creating through your business.
 It allows you to quantify the sentiment of your customers, so you can better serve and satisfy them.

-Today's companies have many customer support metrics they can follow, and NPS is one of them.
-So how important is this metric?
+NPS is one of the most common metrics to measure your brand’s customer experience and growth potential.
 Lumoa, a customer survey company, performed a survey of customer experience directors.
 Of the respondents, the majority (64.5%) indicated NPS to be the most important metric to follow.
 Customer satisfaction was second at 43.6%, and churn rate came in third at 42.7%.
-Clearly, these customer experience professionals knew the importance of NPS.

 How to calculate your company's NPS

 NPS scores are very important for measuring the overall quality of your customer support and interactions.
-So, how do you calculate the NPS score for your business?
-First, you must ask the NPS question, which is:
+Fortunately, collecting NPS is relatively straightforward — it all boils down to one simple question:

-On this scale, 10 is the highest, “extremely likely” response, and 0 is the lowest, “not likely at all” response.
+On this scale, 10 is the highest response: Customers who choose 10 are “extremely likely” to recommend your brand.
+And 0 is the lowest, “not likely at all” response.
 When you ask for customer feedback with this question, their ratings will group them into one of three categories: promoters, passives, and detractors.

 Here is an example: You have a survey that comes back with 60% of the respondents being promoters, 10% of the respondents being detractors, and 30% of the respondents being passives.
 This is what your NPS calculation would look like: